Yes, it was schtick.

 Brandon, I love how each scenario in the lyrics paints a picture of the eschatalogical tension that characterizes the Christian life, the tension between the now and the not-yet, and further, how the thrust of the song as a whole points toward the eschatalogical fulfillment of Eden as the New Heavens and the New Earth under the metaphor of "going home."

-thinking "I could have been anywhere today..."
+Well, I probably wasn't as clear as that, since Carmen was snorting, Dave was crying foul after the first use of the word "eschatalogical," and Brandon was thinking "I could have been anywhere today..."
 And, despite the fact that it's believable patter for me, the verbosity and pomposity were schtick, shooting for shock-value, which I seemed to squarely hit, judging by the reactions of my partners.
 But underlying my pompous performance, I was entirely serious.
 Let me get past the radio stuff to unpack what I said and why.
 We should start with Brandon's lyrics.
 Here's verse two and the chorus:

 People are losing their homes to hurricanes